 So, if you’re not explicitly related to education, Copyleaks is a flexible solution.

-Copyleaks Pricing
+Copyleaks Pricing Plan

 What’s so interesting?
 Copyleaks lets you scan up to 20 pages/month right on its platform at no cost.
 There’s a limitation of 25,000 characters for each check.
 Still, this offer is a huge advantage to users who have a limited budget or just want to test it out.